umccr/pyriandx/README.md

 pyriandx
 ========================

-This is a Python API wrapper for PyrianDX web services. :snake:
+This is a Python API wrapper for Pieriandx web services. :snake:

 :construction: WIP :construction: